Home > Alumni >

 Robyn Paterson (RUN RABBIT): RUN RABBIT is Paterson’s debut narrative short film, after her documentary feature FINDING MERCY premiered at IDFA in 2012 and was awarded Best Cinematography and Best Emerging Filmmaker at 2013’s DocEdge Film Festival in 2013.
 Her second documentary feature is IN THE ZONE.

 Michelle Savill (BATS): Savill’s ELLEN IS LEAVING won Best Narrative Short Film Award at 2013’s SXSW Film Festival.
-She is in post production on her first feature film MILLIE LIES LOW and also works as a commercials director for Good Oil Films.
+Her first feature film MILLIE LIES LOW played at the 70th edition of MIFF in 2022.
+She also works as a commercials director for Good Oil Films.